Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

 Create a instance of the Client class.
-This will manage the connection between your client and the MQTT brocker.
+This will manage the connection between your client script and the MQTT brocker.
 ```python
   pzaClient = Client(url=BROKER_ADDR, port=1883)
   pzaClient.connect()
 ```

 Scanning the interfaces.
 This will make sure that all the topics have been created

 ```python